pousse-cafe/pousse-cafe.github.io/documentation.md

 ``context`` returns the data required to execute the update i.e. information coming potentially from other Aggregates or external configuration.
 The use of an update context is not recommended but may be required in some cases.
 By default, no context is returned (i.e. `context` returns null).

+`validChronologyOrElseThrow` checks if, based on an Aggregate's state, the message is expected or not.
+This method must throw one of the following exceptions if the Message Listener must not be executed and the Aggregate must not be updated:

+- `SameOperationException` tells that the execution of the Message Listener must be skipped (e.g. because inspection of `aggregate`'s state tells that the message has already been handled),
+- `RetryOperationException` tells that the execution of the Message Listener must be postponed (e.g. messages are expected in sequence and a gap was detected),
+- `IllegalArgumentException` tells that given message is unexpected, an error is reported and listener execution skipped.

+Note that the exceptions listed above may be thrown by the Message Listener itself.
+However, this causes the business logic inside of the listener to be crippled by technical concerns.

 Below example illustrates the runner for the listener in above example: